leptonai/leptonai/leptonai/templates/llm_by_lepton/README.md

 Set the following environmental variables.

 * `MODEL_PATH`: The model to run.
 This can be a HuggingFace model string, such as "meta-llama/Llama-2-13b-chat-hf", or "mistralai/Mistral-7B-v0.1".
 It could also be a path to a custom model mounted via the Lepton storage (enterprise feature - feel free to [talk to us](mailto:info@lepton.ai)).
-* `USE_INT`: (Optional) Set to true to apply quantization techniques for reducing GPU memory usage.
-For model size under 7B, or 13B with USE_INT set to true, gpu.a10 is sufficient to run the model, although you might want to use more powerful computation resources.
 * `TUNA_STREAM_CB_STEP`: (Optional) in streaming mode, the minimum number of tokens to generate in each new chunk.
 Smaller numbers send generated results sooner, but may lead to a slightly higher network overhead.
 Default value set to 3.
 Unless you are hyper-tuning for benchmarks, you can leave this value as default.
 * `MEDUSA`: (Optional) Run the inference with a pre-trained [Medusa](https://arxiv.org/abs/2401.10774) speculative decoding model.
 For example, to speed up llama2-70b, use `leptonai/Llama-2-70b-chat-4-heads`.
 We have provided a set of pre-trained medusa heads on [HuggingFace](https://huggingface.co/leptonai).
 To train medusa heads on your own model or with your own data, please [talk to us](mailto:info@lepton.ai).
 * `LORAS`: (Optional) We support running LORA models (also known as PEFT models) in the same deployment as the main model, by setting LORAS in a format `model_id:model_name`.
 If you have multiple models, separate them by `|`.
 For example, [therealcyberlord/llama2-qlora-finetuned-medical](https://huggingface.co/therealcyberlord/llama2-qlora-finetuned-medical) is based on `meta-llama/Llama-2-7b-chat-hf`, and you can specify `therealcyberlord/llama2-qlora-finetuned-medical:medical` to run it.
 On the client side, invoke it with `model=medical`.